awzuelsdorf/SingingComputer/README.md

 INSTALLATION:

-This software is targeted toward Linux and Mac OSX platforms.
-It is not guaranteed to work on Windows.
+This software was developed and tested on Ubuntu 16.04 64-bit Linux.
+It should work on Windows or Mac OSX.

 To install this software, run setup.sh.
 If setup.sh fails, please ensure that you have python version 3, espeak, and these Python 3 libraries installed:

 requests
 beautifulsoup4